Frustrating SEO Problems

 For instance, if you have duplicate PDFs or ones that contain similar content or information to your webpages, you would not want them competing in the search engine results.
 Furthermore, you don’t want any sensitive PDF files in your server to be indexed and show up in Google search.

-You can prevent PDF documents from appearing being indexed by adding an X-Robots-Tag: noindex in the HTTP header that serves the file.
-Files that are already indexed will disappear from SERPS within a few weeks.
-You can remove PDFs quickly by using the URL Removal tool in Google Webmaster Tools.
+You can prevent PDF documents from being indexed by adding an X-Robots-Tag: noindex in the HTTP header that serves the file.
+Files that are already indexed will disappear from SERPs within a few weeks.

 It’s worth noting that Google will also use your PDF data in featured snippets when possible.